lanl/dsi/examples/rcsbpdb/README.md

 ## Supported Search and Lookup Parameters

-The backend supports a single `params` interface regardless of how users search.
+The backend supports a single `params` interface.

 ### Keyword Search